meet-salman/IMS-React/README.md

 <!-- FRONTEND -->
 #### Frontend

-* Material UI: Utilizes Material UI for a modern and intuitive user interface.
+IMS utilizes Material UI for a modern UI, providing easy registration and login interfaces.
+A public route allows all users to explore available courses effortlessly.
-* Register & Login Page: Provides easy-to-use interfaces for registration and login.
-* Public Route for Courses: Allows everyone to explore available courses offered by the institute.

-##### For Students
+###### For Students
 * Profile Page: Upon login, students are redirected to their profile page, featuring tabs for:
 * Profile: Allows students to edit their information.
 * Security: Enables students to change their password.
 * Courses: Displays enrolled courses for the student.

-##### For Admin
+###### For Admin
 * Dashboard Page: After login, administrators are redirected to the protected dashboard, which includes tabs for:
 * Students: Provides a list of all students, allowing administrators to edit and delete their information.
 * Courses: Lists all courses with options for editing and deletion.